mseonKim/UnityTodoTree/readme.md

   3. Progress (Active, On-Hold, Completed)
   4. Reorder (Drag & Drop the todo)

-You can add your custom settings in TodoConfig.asset. (+ color for each of them)
+You can edit settings in the TODO Tree window or manually add more custom items (tag, priority, progress) to the TodoConfig asset. (+ color for each of them)

 ## Example